Mighty Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 The third ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.
 For this reason, it’s impossible to judge the quality of this item.

-The fourth item lists wheat gluten.
+The fourth ingredient is wheat gluten.
 Gluten is the rubbery residue remaining once wheat has had most of its starchy carbohydrate washed out of it.

-The fifth ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The fifth ingredient includes meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.